NorthernWidget/ALog/README.md

 ### SD card

-Insert the SD card carefuly, and make sure that it is seated!
+Insert the SD card carefully, and make sure that it is seated!
 The logger will reset constantly if it is not and it is v2.2.0+.
-Otherwise, it is imporatant to hit the "RESET" button and make sure that the LOOOOONG-short-short flash pattern occurs.
+Otherwise, it is important to hit the "RESET" button and make sure that the LOOOOONG-short-short flash pattern occurs.
 This means that the logger is ready to go.
 Otherwise, no data will be recorded!

 ![Inserting SD card (photo R. Schulz)](https://github.com/NorthernWidget/ALog/raw/master/doc/figures/InsertSD.png "Inserting SD card (photo R. Schulz)")
 @image latex InsertSD.png "Inserting SD card"